How to get Netflix on TV

 Netflix is available through the UK's three main pay TV providers: Sky, Virgin Media, and BT.

-While Netflix Standard with Ads is included at no extra cost, Sky TV also offers discounts on upgrades to Netflix Standard or Netflix Premium, making it cheaper than going direct.
+While Netflix Standard with Ads is included at no extra cost, Sky TV also offers discounts on upgrades to Netflix Standard or Netflix Premium.

 Here are the cheapest Netflix bundles from Sky, Virgin Media, and BT: